ojab/docker-dante-telegram/README.md

 `ruby` on the host is not needed for building docker image, config is generated inside docker.

 Only Telegram IPs (i. e.
-IPs administered by MNT-TELEGRAM, pulled from [RIPE NCC database](https://www.ripe.net/)) and domains (telegram.dog, telegram.org, stel.com, t.me) are accessible, all other traffic is forbidden.
+IPs administered by MNT-TELEGRAM, pulled from [RIPE NCC database](https://www.ripe.net/)) and domains (telegram.dog, telegram.me, telegram.org, stel.com, t.me) are accessible, all other traffic is forbidden.

 Docker image can be pulled from [Docker hub](https://hub.docker.com/r/ojab/dante-telegram/)
 ```